en_USEnglish

 • Subnet: A subdivision of a virtual network that can be configured to have specific network parameters such as IP addresses and routes.

-Routing and firewall functions
+Routing and firewall features

 Routing in OpenStack is managed by the Neutron module using virtual routers.
 You can create virtual routers to enable communication between different subnets.
-You can specify routing rules using the OpenStack user interface or online commands.
+You can specify routing rules using the OpenStack user interface or using online commands.

 Orchestration in OpenStack